jjacobs123/thrift-it-like-macklemore/README.md

 There is a repository that gives access to all documents that are related to the dataset or needed to work with and get an understanding of it.
 The repository is publically available and can be found via the following link: https://github.com/jjacobs123/thrift-it-like-macklemore.

 ### 5.3 • What (other) tasks could the dataset be used for?
 This dataset could be used for several purposes.
-This dataset can, for example, be used to conduct research to second-hand clothing in general, using other datasets as well to get an broader view of the general picture.
+This dataset can, for example, be used to conduct research on second-hand clothing in general, using other datasets as well to get an broader view of the general picture.
 Besides that, this dataset can also be used to gather insights in the differences between "Regular" clothing items and "Pre-owned" clothing items with a specific focus on men's clothing.
 But can also be combined with other datasets that contain for example data of women's clothing.
 These are just simple examples of what can be done with the data.
 This data, however, can serve as a bases of many other research directions.

 ### 5.4 • Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
 For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
 Is there any-thing a future user could do to mitigate these undesirable harms?
-*TO-DO*
+As explained earlier, the Zalando website is a dynamic website.
+This means that the website regularly gets updated, with new clothing items being added and out of stock or out of season clothing items being removed.
+The dataset generated in this project is from one specific moment in time.
+Therefore, the dataset might not be up to date anymore when used in the future.
+Nonetheless, the code used to generate the dataset will still work in the future, it will just generate another dataset.
+There is no way to mitigate this "problem", but that is also not necessary as it will not impact future uses.
+In contrast, it can actually be beneficial as it enables research to analyze how the dataset changes over time.

 ### 5.5 • Are there tasks for which the dataset should not be used?
 If so, please provide a description.
 This data is collected to analyse, gather insights, and finally draw conclusions based on the findings of the analyses.
 The data in this dataset should only be used for research purposes.
 The data in this dataset can not and should not be used to commit plagiarism or anything closely related to it.